hail-is/hail/python/hail/docs/sql.rst

             ...
         }
     }

-The genotypes (``gs``) are encoded in a compact binary representation, which means they cannot be queried using SQL.

 Here is an example query to find variants in a given interval.
 Note the way that the array of alternate alleles is joined with the main table, and the use of the